 For a description of the student internship program, please see HERE.
 For information on the undergraduate and K-12 outreach program, The North Star Reports: Global Citizenship and Digital Literacy (ISSN: 2377-908X), please see HERE and HERE.

-The Middle Ground Journal wishes to express its profound gratitude to the College’s School of Arts and Letters and to the Department of History and Politics, Dr. Jill Dupont, Chair, for their continued support.
-Special thanks, too, to the IT Department of The College of St. Scholastica for making this software, and the hosting of this journal possible.
-In particular, to John Eastvold, whose extraordinary programming expertise created this software.
-We also wish to express our gratitude to Dr. Lynn Hamre and Chris Jugacek, for their support of this project.
-We also extend our gratitude to St. Scholastica’s College Communications and Marketing Department for all of their assistance, and also to Brad Snelling and St. Scholastica’s Library for their work on behalf of the journal.
-Special thanks to Steven Mueggenberg for helping the Middle Ground Journal upgrade its website during the 2017-2018 school year.
+The Middle Ground Journal wishes to express its gratitude to the College’s School of Arts and Letters and to the Department of History and Politics for their support.
+Special thanks, too, to the IT Department of The College of St. Scholastica.
+In particular, to Mr. John Eastvold, whose extraordinary programming expertise made the founding of this publication possible.
+We also express our gratitude to Dr. Lynn Hamre and Chris Jugacek for their support.
+We extend our gratitude to St. Scholastica’s College Communications and Marketing Department for their assistance, and also to Brad Snelling and St. Scholastica’s Library for their work on behalf of the journal.
+Special thanks to Mr. Steven Mueggenberg for helping the Middle Ground Journal upgrade its website during the 2017-2018 school year.

 For articles published between 2010 to Spring, 2018, see: HERE